1eg1on/G13ML_Skoltech/README.md

 # An Empirical Study of Example Forgetting during Deep Neural Network Learning

 This repository contains code for the paper [An Empirical Study of Example Forgetting during Deep Neural Network Learning](https://arxiv.org/abs/1812.05159).
+The CRAIG part was reimplemented to make it work, using part of the code from https://github.com/baharanm/craig (corresponding code for the CRAIG paper).

 Bibtex:
 ```